ZeitOnline/grunt-template/README.md

 1. Put your stuff into the `src` dir
 2. Run `grunt server` to compile all sorts of things
 3. Go to [localhost:9000](http://localhost:9000/)
+4. The page will refresh automatically whenever you make any code changes.

 Whenever you wanna minify multiple CSS/JS files into one for production (preserving the order), do this in your html: